-Improving critical thinking takes practice, but it’s actually easy.
-With a simple system to refer back to you can’t go wrong.
-That’s exactly what you’ll discover in this terrific TED Ed lesson created by Samantha Agoos.
+If you want to improve critical thinking, it takes practice but it’s actually easy.
+Just get a simple system to refer back to and you can’t go wrong.
+Luckily, that’s exactly what you’ll discover in this terrific TED Ed lesson created by Samantha Agoos.
 It’s called 5 Tips to Improve Your Critical Thinking.
-It provides you with a formula for critical thinking that you and your students can internalize easily and use every day.
+It provides you with a formula to improve critical thinking you and your students can internalize easily and use every day.

-We’ve talked before about critical thinking being one of the most important life skills we can teach our kids.
-They are indeed life skills we use every single day.
+We’ve talked before about critical thinking being one of the most important things we can teach our kids.
+It’s a lifetime skill and we use it every single day whether we know it or not.
 Samantha Agoos seems to agree:

 “Every day, a sea of decisions stretches before us, and it’s impossible to make a perfect choice every time.
 But there are many ways to improve our chances—and one particularly effective technique is critical thinking.”